-It’s fair to say that the excitement generated by Warner Bros Studio’s announcement that it would be continuing the Harry Potter film franchise – with JK Rowling on scriptwriting duties no less – was quickly replaced with bewilderment once it was confirmed that these new films would be based off flimsy tie-in novel Fantastic Beasts and Where to Find Them.
+When Warner Bros Studio announced that it would be continuing the Harry Potter film franchise – with JK Rowling on scriptwriting duties no less – the fandom erupted with excitement.
+However, this frenzied anticipated quickly gave way to bewilderment once Warner Bros. confirmed that the first of these new spin-off films would be based off flimsy tie-in novel Fantastic Beasts and Where to Find Them.

-Still, one wonders what other tales of the Wizarding World might make it to the big and small screens between now and then, given the richness of the fictional universe Rowling has created – not to mention the willingness of Warner Bros to green light anything related to The Boy Who Lived quicker than you can say,”Accio cash!”.
+Since then, Eddie Redmayne has signed on as lead Newt Scamander and we’ve seen glimpses of the Fantastic Beasts‘ never-before-seen magical New York setting, making the spin-off plans seem a bit more viable than was first apparent.
+Now, we’re left wondering what other tales of the Wizarding World might make it to the big and small screens, given the richness of the fictional universe Rowling has created – not to mention the willingness of Warner Bros to green light anything related to The Boy Who Lived quicker than you can say,”Accio cash!”.

-So despite most wizards and witches looking down at the admittedly-spotty art of Divination, let’s make like Professor Trelawney and see if we can’t forecast five more potential Harry Potter spin-offs headed our way!
+So let’s make like Professor Trelawney and try to forecast what other Harry Potter spin-offs might be headed our way!